SanderShark/undetectllm/research.md

 ## Control Tests:
-This will set the structure moving forward as I will be testing each tool with different AI generation models to see if what changes.
+This will set the structure moving forward as I will be testing each tool with different AI generation models to see what changes.

 Scribr.com: T1